OCA/account-fiscal-rule/account_avatax/README.rst

 - Add support to EU VAT
 - Add support to US Use Tax on Purchases / vendor Bills

+Other improvements that could be added:

+- Detect and warn if Odoo tax amount differs from Avatax tax amount
+- Detect and warn if customers State is not a nexus available for the current account

 Bug Tracker
 ===========